akash-network/console/apps/indexer/README.md

 ![Index Data Flow](/indexer-flow.drawio.png)

+## Database Migrations

+If you are running from an old database snapshot, you may need to run database migrations to ensure your schema is up to date.
+See [UPGRADE.md](./UPGRADE.md) for migration instructions.

 ### **Step #1 - Download Blocks**

 Using our [nodeAccessor](./src/chain/nodeAccessor.ts) missing blocks are downloaded from RPC nodes.
 A list of rpc node is setup in the [chainDefinition](../shared/chainDefinitions.ts#L39) file and their status is then kept updated (earliest/latest available block, rate limiting, etc).
 The blocks are saved on disk inside a leveldb database (see [File Structure](#block-cache-structure)).